 Step 7 – Don’t Invest Amounts You Cannot Afford To Lose

 Most often than not, there’s very little reason to continue keeping a bundle of your assets tied up in one stock – whether it is your company stock or any other.
 In fact, concentrated equity is the opposite of diversification.
 More importantly, concentrated equity may mean that you are jeopardizing your financial future.
 And for what?

 When volatility strikes, it’s a good time to review the plan and remember that the money you need is invested elsewhere, and the plan still works!
-This review of the plan should increase your confidence, allowing for you to keep you on track rather than reacting emotionally.
+This review of the plan should increase your confidence, allowing for you to keep on track rather than reacting emotionally.

 Even more, when volatility strikes, its nice to know that volatility is not impacting the money that you cannot afford to lose.